elementT1000/t4_project_summary/README.md

 **This specialized dataset and fine-tuning of a ResNet-50 model allowed our models to outperform other markerless and marker-based pose estimation software, especially in handling occlusions, irregular gait, and patients at the extremes of the normal distribution.**

 ## 3.2.
 Phase of Gait Recognition Models
-Interviews with the Physical Therapists revealed that they were conducting manual frame-by-frame reviews of video data to identify specific phases of gait and review the patients posture in these phases.
+Interviews with the Physical Therapists revealed that they were conducting manual frame-by-frame reviews of video data to identify specific phases of gait and review the patient's posture in these phases.
 Automating this process became a key feature to reduce the time spent collecting quantitative data.

 Before going further, here is a brief explanation of the phases of gait:
 The human gait cycle is divided into two main phases—swing (foot off the ground) and stance (foot on the ground)—which must occur for the gait cycle to be complete.